-Look after your mental health and wellbeing as a supporter
+Look after your wellbeing as a supporter

-When the person is first diagnosed
+When a person is first diagnosed

 When the person you’re supporting is diagnosed with a mental health condition you may feel relief because: